fnalways/terminus-docs/docs/how-to/termipass/account/index.md

 ![Create terminus name](/images/how-to/termipass/create-terminus-name.png)

 In TermiPass app, tap **Create a Terminus Name** to start creating your Terminus account.
-This creates a decentralized ID (DID) at the same time.
 Depending on your personal preference, you can choose to create a Terminus Name with or without binding a Verifiable Credential (VC).

 ### Create Terminus Name fast without binding VC (Default)